-Yet, for now, I need to make a stop in Bethlehem.
-I must follow the star to the place where Christ the newborn king is lying in a simple stinky feeding trough.
+So far, we have made a stop in Bethlehem, following the star to the place where the newborn king was laid in a simple stinky feeding trough.
 The juxtaposition of that reality could not be more pronounced.
 The rightful Lord of all, far more powerful than old King Herod or the Roman Emperor, comes to earth not to be served, but to serve, and give his life as a ransom for many.
 (Mark 10:42-45)

-What’s more, Jesus deliberately donned the clothing and postured himself as a lowly servant throughout his earthly ministry.
+In our walk with Jesus, we observe him deliberately posturing himself as a lowly servant throughout his earthly ministry.
 Whereas Herod acted the predictable part of a power hungry worldly ruler, squelching all rivals to the throne, Jesus shared his authority with others, along with a promise of continual presence.
 (Matthew 2:16-18, 28:16-20)

-Jesus is down for the struggle.
+Yet, Jesus is down for the struggle.
 He knows that injustice and systemic evil must be carefully rooted out.
 He understands that hearts and minds aren’t changed overnight.
 It will take time.
-Yet, Christ is in it for the long haul.
-The Lord is patiently, and sometimes imperceptibly, using divine power and authority to preserve the good and weed out the bad.
+So, we walk slowly with our Lord because Christ is in it for the long haul.
+We see Jesus is patiently, and sometimes imperceptibly, using divine power and authority to preserve the good and weed out the bad.

-It will take a long time, and will be an extended process, because there are so many hard hearts.
+Dealing with human sin and the awful fallenness of this world will take a while.
+It will be an extended process because there are so many hard hearts.
 Jesus was ready, willing, and able to gather people together, as a mother hen gathers her chicks – yet there was an unwillingness to it.
-And Christ isn’t in the business of twisting arms and manipulating others, like Herod.

 There is room for you and for me.
 There is room for every kind of person – from every nation, race, gender, ethnicity, class – no matter the distinctions and no matter the past.
 It is the love of God in Christ, not the judgment, which brings people peace and salvation.
-It comes through a baby, not some wily old fox of a ruler.
+It comes through a baby who grew and learn and suffered, just like us, and not through some wily old fox of a ruler.

 Eventually, the phrase will be uttered, “Blessed is he who comes in the name of the Lord.”
 Jesus pulled this phrase from the Old Testament psalms.
 He did this, knowing quite well the context surrounding the verse: